All Categories > Compliance > Austrian working time law

 If the total working time in a day is longer than 6 hours, a rest break of at least 30 minutes must be taken.

-Under certain conditions, for example in the interests of employees or for operational reasons, two 15-minute breaks or three 10-minute breaks may be granted instead.
+Under certain conditions, for example, in the interests of employees or for operational reasons, two 15-minute breaks or three 10-minute breaks may be granted instead.

-Rest periods
+Rest period

 A collective agreement may reduce this rest period to at least 8 hours.
 However, such shortened rest periods must be compensated within 10 days by extending other rest periods.
 A reduction to less than 10 hours is only permitted if the collective agreement provides for additional measures to ensure employees' rest.
-However, compensation is not measured in this software and must therefore be considered and implemented independently.

 Was this Article useful for you?